tenkeyless/dart_docs/src/content/effective-dart/design.md

 implemented.
 Otherwise, you may introduce a coupling that the author doesn't intend, and they may break your code without realizing it.

-### DO document if your class supports being used as an interface
+### DO document if your class supports being used as an interface {:#do-document-if-your-class-supports-being-used-as-an-interface}

 If your class can be used as an interface, mention that in the class's doc comment.